Arthur Hobhouse, 1st Baron Hobhouse: London government

 While engaged on the Judicial Committee, Hobhouse devoted much energy to local government of London.
 From 1877 to 1899 he was a vestryman of St George's, Hanover Square.
 In 1880 he assisted to form and long worked for the London Municipal Reform League, which aimed at securing a single government for the metropolis.
 From 1882 to 1884 he was a member of the London School Board.
 Upon the creation of the London County Council in 1888 Hobhouse was one of the first aldermen.

 Personal life

-Lord Hobhouse married, on 10 August 1848, the campaigner Mary Ferrer (died 1905), daughter of Thomas Farrer, solicitor, and sister of Thomas Farrer, 1st Baron Farrer, Sir William Farrer (died 1911), and Cecilia Frances (died 1910), wife of Stafford Northcote, 1st Earl of Iddesleigh.
+Lord Hobhouse married, on 10 August 1848, the campaigner Ellen Maria 'Mary' Farrer (died 1905), daughter of Thomas Farrer, solicitor, and sister of Thomas Farrer, 1st Baron Farrer, Sir William James Farrer (died 1911), Frederick Willis (died 1909) and Cecilia Frances (died 1910), wife of Stafford Northcote, 1st Earl of Iddesleigh.
 Advancing years and increasing deafness led him to retire from the Judicial Committee in 1901.
-He died at his London residence, 15 Bruton Street, Mayfair, on 6 December 1904, and was cremated at Golder's Green.
+He died at his London residence, 15 Bruton Street, Mayfair, on 6 December 1904, and was cremated at Golders Green.
 He left no issue, and the peerage became extinct on his death.

 He acted as guardian to his nephew Henry Hobhouse after the death of Henry's father in 1862.
 Henry's grandson John Hobhouse, Baron Hobhouse of Woodborough was a judge and law lord.